ethanmdavidson/packer-plugin-git/README.md

 }
 ```

-Then configure the datasource (directory should be the root of the git repo):
+Then configure the datasource (directory should be the root of the git repo, relative
+to the location of the packer template):
 ```hcl
 data "git-local" "test" {
   directory = "../"